xlievo/Business.AspNet/README.md

 **In project properties -> generate -> select XML document file**

 ## You want to control WebSocket?
-To enable WebSocket, UseWebSockets() must be used.
+To enable WebSocket, UseWebSocket() must be used.
 It is closed by default
 ```C#
 app.CreateBusiness()
     .UseWebSocket(options =>